AnastasiaTsatsou/athtech-scalable-image-classifier/comparisons/README.md

 1. **Add New Systems**: Create new directories with deployment scripts
 2. **Modify Benchmarks**: Update `benchmark_comparison.py` for new test scenarios
-3. **Improve Analysis**: Enhance `deployment_analysis.md` with new metrics
+3. **Improve Analysis**: Add new metrics and analysis to the comparison framework
 4. **Add Tests**: Include more realistic test images and scenarios

 ## Support

 For issues or questions:
 1. Check the troubleshooting section above
-2. Review the deployment analysis document
-3. Check Kubernetes cluster logs
+2. Check Kubernetes cluster logs
-4. Verify all prerequisites are installed
+3. Verify all prerequisites are installed